vmware-archive/wavefront-opentracing-bundle-java/docs/container.md

 Follow the steps below to instrument the container.

-## 1. Edit the Dockerfile to Download the Specialagent JAR File
+## 1. Edit the Dockerfile to Download the OpenTracing Special Agent JAR File

-Edit the above Dockerfile as follows:
+Edit the sample Dockerfile as follows:

 ```
 FROM ubuntu:18.04